 A thirteenth-century French prose romance concerning the Quest for the Holy Grail.

 A French chronicle of the Arthurian period by Rauf de Boun.

-The Spoils of Annwfn, an early Welsh poem dating from c.
+An early Welsh poem dating from c.
 900, which was allegedly written by Taliesin.
 The poem, which obviously uses an earlier legend as its basis, concerns an expedition Arthur made to the Otherworld to secure a magic cauldron.
 The Preiddeu Annwfn is particularly important to Celtic study because it gives one of the clearest descriptions of the various realms within the Otherworld.
 There are the glass fort of Caer Wydyr and the paradisiacal land where the fountain runs with wine and no one ever knows old age or sickness, this region being known as either Caer Feddwidd (the Fort of Carousal) or Caer Siddi.
 It is thought that this story forms one of the sources for the later Grail legends.